adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 List<Product> products = query.ToList();
 ```

-Here the application is trying to find products with a `SellStartDate` more than a week old.
-In most cases, LINQ to Entities would translate a `where` clause to a SQL statement, to be executed by the database.
+The application is trying to find products with a `SellStartDate` more than a week old.
+In most cases, LINQ to Entities would translate a `where` clause to a SQL statement that is executed by the database.
 In this case, however, LINQ to Entities cannot map the `AddDays` method to SQL.
 Instead, every row from the `Product` table is returned, and the results are filtered in memory.

-The call to `AsEnumerable` gives a hint that there is a problem.
-The `AsEnumerable`  method converts the results to an `IEnumerable` interface.
-The `IEnumerable`  interface supports filtering, but the filtering is performed on the client side.
+The call to `AsEnumerable` is a hint that there is a problem.
+This method converts the results to an `IEnumerable` interface.
+Although `IEnumerable` supports filtering, the filtering is done on the *client* side, not the database.
 By default, LINQ to Entities uses `IQueryable`, which passes the responsibility for filtering to the data source.

 ## How to fix the problem

-Only fetch the data that you need.
 Avoid fetching large volumes of data that may quickly become outdated or might be discarded, and only fetch the data needed for the operation being performed.

-Instead of getting all the columns from a table and then filtering them, select the columns that you need.
+Instead of getting all the columns from a table and then filtering them, select the columns that you need from the database.

 ```csharp
 public async Task<IHttpActionResult> GetRequiredFieldsAsync()